 Many people are taking a fresh look at IT security strategies in the wake of the NSA revelations.
 One of the issues that comes up is the need for stronger encryption, using public key cryptography instead of just passwords.
 This is sometimes referred to as certificate authentication, but certificates are just one of many ways to use public key technology.

-So there are some clear benefits of using 2048 bit keys and not just jumping on the 4096 bit key bandwagon
+So in certain situations, there are some clear benefits of using 2048 bit keys and not just jumping on the 4096 bit key bandwagon

 Many types of public key cryptography, such as X.509, offer an expiry feature.
 This is not just a scheme to force you to go back to the certificate authority and pay more money every 12 months.
 It provides a kind of weak safety net in the case where somebody is secretly using an unauthorised copy of the key or a certificate that the CA issued to an imposter.